syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Kopp et al. (1996).md

 *   **Blurring Paradigm Boundaries:** This study is a perfect example of a [[Transitions and Modulators|transition case]].
 While it is a single-response [[Canonical Tasks/Flanker Task|Flanker task]] ([[Number of Tasks|Number of Tasks]]=1), it uses a non-zero [[Inter-task SOA (Stimulus Onset Asynchrony)|SOA]], a manipulation that is the hallmark of [[Dual-Task Performance & PRP|PRP]] paradigms.
 This highlights that SOA can be used to modulate distractor processing, not just second-task processing.
 *   **Neutral Stimulus:** Provides another clear example of a neutral stimulus (squares) that is visually distinct and has no inherent mapping to the left/right responses.
 *   **Spatial Distance as Difficulty:** The manipulation of flanker-target distance serves as a good proxy for task difficulty, as closer spacing increases interference and demands more cognitive control.
-This can be mapped to our [[Dimensions/Task Difficulty]] dimension.
+This can be mapped to the [[Dimensions/Task Difficulty]] dimension.
 *   **SE Mapping Considerations:**
     *   This paradigm is highly mappable to the [[Super Experiment Framework]].
     *   The flanker would be modeled as the distractor (e.g., `or` pathway) and the target as the main task stimulus (e.g., `mov` pathway).